RTEMS/rtems-docs/c-user/initialization.rst

     Interface (MPCI) Table.

 RTEMS_SYSINIT_MP
-    MPCI initialization.
-This step is mandatory on MPCI configurations.
+    In MPCI configurations, a general MPCI initialization is performed in this step.
+This step is mandatory in MPCI configurations.

 RTEMS_SYSINIT_USER_EXTENSIONS
     Initialization of the User Extensions object class.
 This step is optional